run-ai/kwok-operator/README.md

 ## Installation

-To install the Kwok Operator, follow these steps:
+To install Kwok CRDs and the Kwok Operator, follow these steps:

 1. Clone the Kwok Operator repository: